Irréversible: Filming

+Post-production

 Computer-generated imagery was used in post-production for the penis in the rape scene.
-Another example is the scene where Pierre beats a man's face and crushes his skull with a fire extinguisher.
-CGI was used to augment the results, as initial footage using a conventional latex dummy proved unconvincing.
-During the first sixty minutes of its running time, the film uses an extremely low-frequency sound of 27Hz to create a state of nausea and anxiety in the audience, as it is not immediately perceptible to the spectator, but enough to evoke a physical response.
-This technique, called Sensurround, involves the intentional use of a sub-audible sound to enhance the spectator’s experience of a movie, in this case, deliberately making them uncomfortable (although this would only be experienced in a cinema setting as most home speakers would not emit such low frequencies).
+It was also used in the scene where Pierre beats a man's face and crushes his skull with a fire extinguisher to augment the results, as initial footage using a conventional latex dummy proved unconvincing.

+The soundtrack was created by Thomas Bangalter (of Daft Punk).
+During the first thirty minutes, in the club scene, the music is designed to sound as if there were two different tracks playing at two different levels to imitate real clubs.
+Then, an extremely low-frequency sound of 27 Hz (a sound which police use to stop riots) was added to create a state of nausea and anxiety in the audience.
+The sound is not immediately perceptible to the spectator but is powerful enough to evoke a physical response.
+Noé said, "You can't hear them, but they make you shiver.
+In a good cinema with a good audio system, the sound can scare you much more than what's happening on the screen."
+This technique, called Sensurround, involves the intentional use of a sub-audible sound to enhance the spectator's experience of a movie, in this case, deliberately making them uncomfortable (although this would only be experienced in a cinema setting as most home speakers would not emit such low frequencies).

 Release

 The film premiered in France on 22 May 2002 through Mars Distribution.
 It competed at the 2002 Cannes Film Festival.
 It was released in the United Kingdom on 31 January 2003 through Metro Tartan Distribution, and the United States on 7 March 2003 through Lions Gate Films.

-Irréversible won the top award, the Bronze Horse for best film, at the 2002 Stockholm International Film Festival.
-It was nominated for the Best Foreign Language Award by the Film Critics Circle of Australia.
-It was voted Best Foreign Language Film by the San Diego Film Critics Society, tied with The Barbarian Invasions (Les Invasions barbares).
 It grossed $792,200 from theatrical screenings.